relativitydev/transfer-api-samples/README.md

 * Ensure the `System` and `System.Core` checkbox's are ticked
 * Left-click the `OK` button

-The window should look like this:
+The `Reference Manager` window should look like this:

 ![referencemanager](https://user-images.githubusercontent.com/32276163/45234022-6041f880-b289-11e8-8436-d36a074a62e5.png)